How to tell if a divorce is right for you as Noel Gallagher puts marriage split down to 'midlife crisis'

-Divorce is never an easy decision.
-So, how can you ever know whether a divorce is the right decision for you and your partner?
+Splitting up from a long-term partner is never an easy choice.
+So, how can you ever know whether it is the right decision for you and your partner?

 Divorce: the facts

-New data from the Ministry of Justice has shown a nearly 20% increase in the number of divorce applications filed since the no-fault divorce option was introduced in April last year
+• Data from the Ministry of Justice has shown a nearly 20% increase in the number of divorce applications filed since the no-fault divorce option was introduced in April last year.

-How do you know when a divorce is the right decision for you and your partner?
-Daly says the first thing you should do is make sure your marriage has completely broken down instead of just going through a bad patch.
+Before starting divorce proceedings, make sure your relationship has completely broken down instead of just going through a bad patch.

 “A complete breakdown in a relationship is more challenging to repair.
 It’s often based on more fundamental differences on a deeper values level or a breach of trust.”

-Daly cites American psychologist John Gottman’s model that identifies if a relationship is salvageable - in which he concluded that a relationship is unlikely to last if it is characterised by one of these four behaviours: Contempt, Criticism, Defensiveness and Stonewalling.
+Daly cites psychologist John Gottman’s model that identifies if a relationship is salvageable – in which he concluded that a relationship is unlikely to last if it is characterised by one of these four behaviours: contempt, criticism, defensiveness and stonewalling.

 “It’s probably best to seek professional help if these are features of your relationship,” Daly says.
 “If you can’t overcome these issues, then it’s likely you’re headed for a divorce.”